kubernetes/enhancements/keps/sig-scheduling/5465-improve-resourcequota-with-schedulegated-pods/README.md

 * The plugin will be **feature-gated** and only active when the `ResourceQuotaDeferredEnforcement` feature is enabled.

-* It will only apply to **previously schedule-gated pods**, which are identified by the following `PodScheduled` status condition:
+* It will only apply to **previously schedule-gated pods**, which are identified by the following `PodScheduled` status condition, or
+  * `PodScheduled` condition type and `ResourceQuotaValidated` reason.

 * Upon successful scheduling quota will be updated reflecting scheduled pod resources after deferred validation.